Acosta-gh/clamav-tkinter_PYTHON/README.md

 ### 🇬🇧 English

-# 🛡️ ClamAV Tkinter (In Development)
+# 🛡️ YAGC (Yet Another GUI for ClamAV)

-ClamAV GUI is a graphical user interface (GUI) designed to make using ClamAV—an open-source antivirus software—easier.
+YAGC is a graphical user interface (GUI) designed to make using ClamAV—an open-source antivirus software—easier.
 This application is inspired by projects like ClamWin and ClamTk, and offers a more accessible and visual experience for users who want to perform antivirus scans on their systems quickly and easily.

 ## 🌟 Features